Steering and manoeuvring

 • watch out for slippery road surfaces and keep your speed down if you think the road is slippery

-• use engine braking as well as the brakes to slow the motorbike down
+• use engine braking as well as the brakes to slow the motorcycle down

-• keep your motorbike in good condition – brakes that are in poor condition can snatch or pull unevenly, which can cause skidding.
+• keep your motorcycle in good condition – brakes that are in poor condition can snatch or pull unevenly, which can cause skidding.

-If your motorbike begins to skid because you’ve accelerated too quickly
+If your motorcycle begins to skid because you’ve accelerated too quickly

 • steer in the direction that your machine is sliding